 So, the best plan of action to prevent mold is to control the temperature and humidity levels in the storage area.

 What Type of Rice Should I Store?

-You can store any kind of rice, but not all types of rice are created equal in terms of storability.
+You can store any kind of rice, but not all types of rice are created equal in terms of storability and long shelf life.